Course pages 2015–16

 - OpenGL, graphics cards, and shaders.
 Tools and technologies available today; previews of what’s coming tomorrow.

-- Image quality metrics
+- Image metrics and quality assessment

 On completing the course, students should be able to: